alphabet/analytics-react-native-plugin-sprig/README.md

 ## Example

-We included a simple react native app that implements the plugin
+We included a simple react native app that implements the plugin under `./example`

 ## Support